ZGrauer/Pipeband/scripts/README-HASH-GENERATOR.md

-# Members Authentication Hash Generator
+# Members Authentication Hash Generator (Bcrypt)

-This utility helps you generate obfuscated hash parts for your production member password.
+This utility helps you generate secure bcrypt hash parts for your production member password.

 ## How It Works

 1. Takes your production password as input
-2. Generates a SHA-256 hash
+2. Generates a secure bcrypt hash with salt (10 rounds, industry standard)
 3. Splits the hash into 3 parts
 4. Base64 encodes each part for obfuscation
 5. Provides the code to paste into `auth.service.ts`

+**Note:** Bcrypt is significantly more secure than SHA-256 for password hashing because:
+- It includes a built-in salt (automatically embedded in the hash)
+- It's computationally expensive, making brute-force attacks much harder
+- The cost factor can be increased over time as hardware improves

 ## Usage